stlab/adobe-contract-checks/README.md

   use, but can be useful for measuring the overall performance impact of checking in a program.

-- `ADOBE_CONTRACT_VIOLATION=custom_verbose`: When a contract violation is detected, a custom handler is invoked.
+- `ADOBE_CONTRACT_VIOLATION=custom_verbose`: When a contract violation is detected, a custom verbose handler is invoked.
 The client must define the handler in the `adobe` namespace with the signature:

   ```cpp